-The IRA Charitable Transfer allows individuals age 70½ and older to make direct transfers totaling up to $100,000 per year to 501(c)(3) charities, without having to count the transfers as income for federal income tax purposes.
-No charitable deduction may be taken, but distributions will qualify for all or part of the IRA owners required minimum distributions.
+The QCD allows individuals 70½ and older to make direct distributions up to $100,000 per year to 501(c)(3) charities without having to count the distributions as income for federal income tax purposes.
+No charitable deduction may be taken, but distributions will qualify for all or part of the IRA owner’s required minimum distributions.

-Individuals who are age 70½ or older at the time of the contribution (you have to wait until 6 months after your 70th birthday to make the transfer).
+Individuals 70½ or older at the time of the contribution (you have to wait until 6 months after your 70th birthday to make the transfer).

 From what accounts can I make transfers?

-Transfers must come from your IRAs directly to Princeton AlumniCorps.
-If you have retirement assets in a 401k, 403b etc., you must first roll those funds into an IRA, and then you can direct the IRA administrator to transfer the funds from the IRA directly to Princeton AlumniCorps.
+Distributions must come from your IRAs directly to Princeton AlumniCorps.
+If you wish to help us with a gift from another retirement asset such as a 401k, 403b, etc., you must first roll those funds into an IRA.
+Then you can direct the IRA administrator to distribute the funds from the IRA directly to Princeton AlumniCorps.

-Can I use the IRA Charitable Transfer to fund life-income gifts (charitable gift annuities, charitable remainder trusts, or pooled income funds), donor advised funds or supporting organizations?
+Can I use the QCD to fund life-income gifts (charitable gift annuities, charitable remainder trusts, or pooled income funds), donor advised funds or supporting organizations?

 No, these are not eligible.

 We will give you full credit for the entire gift amount.
 You will also receive a letter, which states that the gift qualifies as a QCD to use for tax reporting purposes.

 - Federal — You do not recognize the distribution to Princeton AlumniCorps as income, provided it goes directly from the IRA administrator to us.
 Therefore, you are not entitled to an income tax charitable deduction for your gift.